 - More improvement is needed on the grip

 5. Cold Steel AD-10: The Best Folding Survival Knife

-If you want to get a folding knife, then we recommend the Cold Steel AD-10.
+If you want a folding knife, we recommend the Cold Steel AD-10.
 This knife will hurt your wallet; however, it is built with premium materials.

-The AD-10 survival pocket knife features a wide blade that tapers at a drop point to make it ideal for various applications in the wild.
-The steel is made out of tough S35VN steel, which makes the knife’s edge sharper than a regular stainless steel blade.
+The AD-10 survival pocket knife features a wide blade that tapers at a drop point, making it ideal for various applications in the wild.
+The steel is made of tough S35VN steel, making the knife’s edge sharper than a regular stainless steel blade.
 It is also more resistant to chipping and can be used for about any activity.

-Generally, this knife is equipped with all the features you will be looking for in fixed blade survival knives.
-Finally, the knife is equipped with a reliable TriAd locking system and wouldn’t fail to unfold when you need it the most.
+Generally, this knife is equipped with all the features you will be looking for in fixed-blade survival knives.
+Finally, the knife is equipped with a reliable TriAd locking system and won’t fail to unfold when you need it the most.

 Cold Steel AD-10 Pros

 - Durable steel